ljpernic/ho-minti-society/content/pages/join.md

 Once you fill out the form...

 # How to join
 Joining is easy!
-Just submit the form below and then pay your dues through Paypal (at the link below) or by check or money order payable to:
+Just submit the form below and then pay your dues through Paypal through the link beneath the form.
+If you'd rather print it out, you can also find [the form at this link](https://drive.google.com/uc?export=download&id=1l2vawLWP3S3t7HBG_3Xydgs0aYJVNpRa).
+Just mail it with a check or money order to:

 HO MINTI SOCIETY <br />
 886 Garcie Road <br />
 Zwolle, LA 71486 <br />

 # Already a member?
-If you're already a member and just have to pay your dues for the new year, you can skip right down to the paypal page below.
-Just be sure to include your name in the "Special instructions" box so that we know who you are!
+After you've submitted the form to become a member, the final step is to pay your dues.
+Don't forget to follow the Paypal link below or send a check or money order to the address above to in order to maintain your membership!